 ASMSU Legal Services - Bozeman

-Academic Year - Full Semester
+Academic Year - Up to Full Semester

-Prerequisite: Professional Responsibility, Family Law
+Prerequisite: Professional Responsibility

 Areas of Emphases: Criminal law and procedure; family law; landlord/tenant law; consumer protection law; torts; contracts; civil procedure; employment law; immigration law; business and non-profit law, tax advice/counsel, entity formation, and intellectual property protection (through ASMSU Legal’s partnership with MSU’s Blackstone Launchpad); simple estate planning; advising and counseling on Title IX issues; identification of legal issues; legal research, analysis and writing; factual investigation and development; independent problem-solving; objective and persuasive oral and written communication; client interviewing and counseling; professional ethics; negotiation; plea bargaining; civil litigation; criminal defense litigation; cross-professional collaboration; access to justice; office practice and procedure; and use of latest legal practice technology.